-New Jersey Hornet Control
+New Jersey Hornet Control and Extermination

 If you’ve lived or operated a business in New Jersey long enough, you’ve probably encountered your own fair share of hornets.
 These close relatives to wasps have a tendency to build nests near where humans frequent, and unlike bees, they’re capable of stinging multiple times.
 While it’s possible for hornets to live close to people in New Jersey without major problems, the potential risks usually warrant control or removal.
 To protect your New Jersey home or business from hornets, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.